Baryonification: An alternative to hydrodynamical simulations for cosmological studies: Back-reaction of Dark Matter

 which include the adiabatic contraction and expansion due to the gas and stars.
 Note that the profiles of the satellite galaxies are assumed to be identical to Eq.~(\ref{ACMprofiles1}) except that $f_{\rm cdm}$ is replaced by $f_{\rm sga}$.

-With the first $N$-body simulations, it became clear that the model of \cite{Blumenthal:1985qy} leads to a overly strong contraction in the centre of haloes.
+With the first $N$-body simulations, it has become clear that the model of \cite{Blumenthal:1985qy} leads to a overly strong contraction in the centre of haloes.
 An improved, empirical model of the form

 was proposed \citep{Gnedin:2004cx,Abadi:2010aaa,Teyssier:2011aaa}.
 The free parameters $\alpha$ and $n$ allow for a reduction of the overall contraction effect, and they provide more freedom for the original adiabatic equation. \cite{Gnedin:2004cx} used the values $\alpha=0.68$ and $n=1$ (Gnedin04-model), \cite{Abadi:2010aaa} proposed $\alpha=0.3$ and $n=2$ (Abadi10-model).
 In this paper, we only show results from the Gnedin04-model, which was the default assumption in previous baryonification papers \citep{Schneider:2015wta, Schneider:2018pfw}.
 Note, however, that the Abadi10-model provides very similar results.